General Agreement on Tariffs and Trade: Kennedy Round: 1964–1967

 The EEC claimed that for it the main result of the negotiations on agriculture was that they "greatly helped to define its own common policy".
 The developing countries, who played a minor role throughout the negotiations in this round, benefited nonetheless from substantial tariff cuts particularly in non-agricultural items of interest to them.

 Their main achievement at the time, however, was seen to be the adoption of Part IV of the GATT, which absolved them from according reciprocity to developed countries in trade negotiations.
 In the view of many developing countries, this was a direct result of the call at UNCTAD I for a better trade deal for them.

 There has been argument ever since whether this symbolic gesture was a victory for them, or whether it ensured their exclusion in the future from meaningful participation in the multilateral trading system.
 On the other hand, there was no doubt that the extension of the Long-Term Arrangement Regarding International Trade in Cotton Textiles, which later became the Multi-Fiber Arrangement, for three years until 1970 led to the longer-term impairment of export opportunities for developing countries.

 Another outcome of the Kennedy Round was the adoption of an Anti-dumping Code, which gave more precise guidance on the implementation of Article VI of the GATT.
 In particular, it sought to ensure speedy and fair investigations, and it imposed limits on the retrospective application of anti-dumping measures.

-Kennedy Round took place from 1962 to 1967. $40 billion in tariffs were eliminated or reduced.
+$40 billion in tariffs were eliminated or reduced via the Kennedy Round.

-Tokyo Round: 1973–79
+Tokyo Round: 1973–1979

 Reduced tariffs and established new regulations aimed at controlling the proliferation of non-tariff barriers and voluntary export restrictions.
 102 countries took part in the round.
 Concessions were made on $19 billion worth of trade.